 A lady standing in the doorway spoke to Horace Danby.
 She was young and pretty and wore a red dress.
 She walked to the fireplace and straightened the ornaments kept there.
 She said she had arrived there just in time.
 Otherwise, Horace would have robbed all the jewels from the safe.
 She asked him to break the safe for her, and she would let him go without informing the police.
 Thus, it was quite evident that she only pretended to be one of the family members living at Shotover Grange.

 Who is the real culprit in the story?

 The real culprit in the story was the young woman who pretended to be a family member living at Shotover Grange.
-She tricked Horace Danby to believe her and managed to convince him to open the safe for her, in return she would let him go without informing the police.
+She tricked Horace Danby into believing her and managed to convince him to open the safe for her.
+In return, she would let him go without informing the police.
 Thereafter, she took away all the jewels that were kept in the safe.

 Think about it (Page 25)

 Did you begin to suspect, before the end of the story, that the lady was not the person Horace Danby took her to be?
 If so, at what point did you realise this, and how?